minasucur/branch/README.md

 5. Run the API with flask

-	First go into the repo folder then run:
+	First go into the branch folder in the repo then run:

 	```
 	$ export FLASK_APP=branch_api.py